 Best Arizona NFL Playoff Betting Sites 2021-22 Season

 Bettors will not be lacking for quality Arizona NFL betting sites once the playoff schedule comes out and the postseason rolls around.
-Below is a list of our favorites, along with the types of Arizona sportsbook promo codes they offer during the postseason.
+Below is a list of our favorites, along with the types of Arizona sportsbook promos they offer during the postseason.

 BetMGM is known for having an excellent player and team prop bets and the odds to back them up.
 They often offer bettors risk-free bets on certain wagers like betting on a player to score a touchdown.
 If that player doesn't find the end zone, bettors receive free bets in return.
 They also have offers for first-time bettors that turn $1 into $100 if any team scores a touchdown during that weekend's slate of games.